 - If you are a primary caregiver, make sure you are also taking care of yourself.
-If you’re overwhelmed and exhausted, you’ll have even more trouble trying to resolve problems.
+You can’t resolve problems if you’re overwhelmed and exhausted.

-Contact Advantage Home Care if you’d like more information about Nancy Markowitz and her mediation services.
-Your local area agency on aging or the Alzheimer’s Association may also be able to help you find an appropriate counselor or family mediator.
+Contact Advantage Home Care if you’d like more information about how to resolve conflicts.
+Your local area agency on aging or the Alzheimer’s Association may also be able to help you find an appropriate family mediator.